briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

         of two thousand pounds or more, manufactured or assembled on or after January 1, 2001.

-    5. _(5)_ Every watercraft trailer with a gross weight or manufacturer’s gross vehicle weight rating of three thousand pounds or more that is manufactured or assembled on or after January 1, 2008, shall have separate brakes equipped with hydraulic surge or electrically operated brakes on two
+    5. _(5)_ Every watercraft trailer with a gross weight or manufacturer's gross vehicle weight rating of three thousand pounds or more that is manufactured or assembled on or after January 1, 2008, shall have separate brakes equipped with hydraulic surge or electrically operated brakes on two